 - Social media engagement: Check to see what people in your niche are engaging with on major social media platforms, like Reddit, Facebook, and YouTube.

 - Competition research: Once you think you’ve found a niche, research the competition in that space.
 You’ll want to consult some of the same platforms—Google, Amazon, eBay, social media, among other channels—to see how competitors in the space are selling your product.
 Ideally, you’ll be able to find a niche that has some competition—which indicates that there is buyer demand and profits to be made—but not too competitive, in which you won’t be able to stand out amongst the other sellers offering that product.

 - Evaluate profitability: Finally, once you have identified a market and a product, you’re going to want to evaluate the profitability of your concept.
 With dropshipping margins being so low, you want to ensure you can actually make money in your niche.
 The dropship supplier directory SaleHoo recommends selling a non-seasonal product that is not dominated by major brands, cheap to ship, and retails for at least $15.

 Once you settle on a niche you want to target with a specific product, it is time to find a supplier that sells that product.
-This shouldn’t be hard as there are many different dropship suppliers that offer millions of different products.
+To this end, if you’re wondering where to source products for dropshipping, the process shouldn’t be nearly as difficult as identifying a niche—as there are a variety of dropship suppliers out there that offer millions of products.

-Your dropship supplier is a key partner in your business.
-To help you find the right one, we recommend prioritizing the following criteria:
+This being said, your dropship supplier is a key partner in your business.
+In order to find the right supplier, we recommend prioritizing the following criteria: